JayACarlsonAtHome/j5c_install_from_source_001/docs/README.md

 The code may not be optimized to the level it could be, but examine this code for a second...

+//to allow the code sample to work,
+//  you need the following line... using sstr = std::string;

 sstr lowerCaseString(sstr& some_value)
 {
     // unicode lower case conversions require